shaderLABS/shaderBOT/README.md

 npm run dev
 ```

-This will transpile the typescript files and run the Node.js server.
+This will transpile the TypeScript files and run the Node.js server.

 ## Recommended VSCode Settings and Extensions